 Tuesday to Sunday: from 10:00 to 20:00

-The tour is 5 hours long, including your drive from Madrid to Escorial, the visit to the Royal Monastery of El Escorial and the Basilica of the Valley.
+This is a full day tour, including your drive from Madrid to Escorial, the visit to the Royal Monastery of El Escorial and the Basilica of the Valley.

 Online tickets for your guided tour from Madrid, entry to the monastery and Basilica of the Valley costs € 58.